tangentsoft/pidp8i/README.md

 ## Getting the Software onto Your Pi

-If you're reading this file within an unpacked distribution of the PiDP-8/I software, you should skip this section, because you have already achieved its aim.
+If you're reading this file within an unpacked distribution of the PiDP-8/I software, you may skip this section, because you have already achieved its aim.

 If you are reading this [online][this] and have not yet downloaded and